megazear7/battlesim/README.md

 1. Unit fled action details are not being saved to the log
 1. Make forms tab able and submittable with the enter key.
-1. Reference scenario rules by index.
-1. Make battles shareable.
 1. Refactor code to have the following classes Battle, War, Rules, and Army instead of referencing the json directly.
 Better utilize the Terrain class as well.
+Dont reference hardcoded values with an array and id/index, instead use objects and enums.
+1. Make battles shareable.
 1. Fully review the results of each action, how environment details affect the outcome, and how unit stats affect the outcome.
 1. Update civil war army size to be regiment level.
 1. Update civil war ruleset based on our practice games.